Sachinbambhaniya18/fake-it/README.md

    npm run dev
   ```

-Frontend will be available at:
+Frontend will be available at: `http://localhost:5173`
-👉 http://localhost:5173 (or the port shown in your terminal)